Master’s in Management FAQ

 What are the required admissions materials?

-In addition to the online application, applicants must submit a current resume/curriculum vitae, video essay, official academic transcripts, at least one letter of recommendation, a personal essay, proof of a bachelor’s degree from an accredited university (if graduated), and GRE or GMAT scores.
-The GRE/GMAT requirement is waived for Georgetown students who earned at least a 3.2 cumulative undergraduate GPA and for non-Georgetown students who earned at least a 3.5 cumulative undergraduate GPA.
+In addition to the online application, applicants must submit a current resume/curriculum vitae, video essay, official academic transcripts, at least one letter of recommendation, a personal essay, proof of a bachelor’s degree from an accredited university (if graduated), and GRE or GMAT scores (some exemptions apply).
 Non-native English speakers also must submit an official TOEFL (minimum 100) or IELTS score (minimum 7.5).

-Please check the Application Requirements for additional details.
+Please check the Application Requirements (new window) for additional details.

 Do I need to have previous work experience to apply?